-The Afro-American Cultural Center hosts its annual BHM kick-off for all members of the university and local community.
+The Afro-American Cultural Center hosts its annual BHM kick-off for all members of the university and local communities.
 In addition to several events hosted by our resident groups, including the Black Solidarity Conference, which is the largest student-run Black Student Leadership Conference in North America.
-Since 1995, over 700 undergraduates of various races, religions, ethnicities, and communities from across the United States and Canada have attended this annual event to discuss issues pertaining to the African Diaspora.
+Since 1995, over 700 undergraduates of various backgrounds from across the United States and Canada have attended this annual event to discuss issues pertaining to the African Diaspora.
 Through discussions, panels, networking, and social gatherings, students from across the country analyze issues affecting the Black/Afro-Diasporic community and explore solutions that can be implemented on their own college campuses.
-The Afro-American Cultural Center closes out the month with an annual trip to the Smithsonian’s National Museum of African American History & Culture.
+The Afro-American Cultural Center closes out the month with a bi-annual trip to the Smithsonian’s National Museum of African American History & Culture.

 Black Women’s Retreat